JayanthAkash/Humanoid_H1/Docs/1_Product_Requirments_Document.md

 - 24-V bus electrical characteristics (surges, ripple, noise limits) will be defined and remain stable.
 - A centralized cooling solution will be provided by the system/mechanical team (e.g., shared heatsink or thermal interface), not by the H1 electronics team.
 - The selected compute module  will remain available throughout development.
-- Cloud, OTA, teleoperation, and software stacks will be implemented by software and platform teams, not by H1
 - Software will provide drivers for compute, WiFi, BT, 5G, and bring-up images before EVT.
 - Mechanical design will provide PCB outline, mounting, and antenna placement constraints.
 - Manufacturing partner supports 8-layer high-speed boards and EOL test processes.
 Manufacturing test infrastructure (fixtures, automation software) will be provided by the manufacturing engineering team; H1 will only provide electrical interfaces.